 So, let's figure out how long it will take to recharge our leisure batteries with solar panels, a split charge relay, or shore power.

-Ambient temperature also has a big effect on the charging efficiency of batteries; colder temperatures lower efficiency a lot.
+Ambient temperature also has a big effect on the charging efficiency of batteries, with colder temperatures significantly lowering charging efficiency.

 C-rating